 According to our most recent knowledge, the capacity factor of Finnish wind power is 33%.
 The utilization rate of electrolysers connected to wind power is a question of complex optimization and depends on the total business case of the installation.
 We find it likely that early electrolyser installations will run at a high utilization rate, and needed flexibility is achieved through the power markets.
 As capital costs of electrolysis plants start to decline as electrolysis manufacturing plants are scaled up, there may be more room for flexibility.

-Our perception is that industries see the development of large-scale hydrogen infrastructure as positive, as it brings about new growth and opportunities to connect several suppliers and users to an open market.
+Our perception is that industries see the development of large-scale hydrogen infrastructure as positive.
+It brings about new growth and opportunities to connect several suppliers and users to an open market.
 The benefits of ready infrastructure have significant potential to bring down costs and risks to individual companies.

 How will you integrate stakeholders and upstream downstream companies as you move forward?